sigmaister/copy_CollapsOS/apps/basic/README.md

 `putc <char>`: Puts the specified character to the console.

+`puth <char>`: Puts the specified character to the console, encoded in two hexadecimal digits.
+For example, `puth 0x42` yields `42`.
+This is useful for spitting binary contents to a console that has special handling of certain control characters.

 `sleep <units>`: Sleep a number of "units" specified by the supplied expression.
 A "unit" depends on the CPU clock speed.
 At 4MHz, it is roughly 8 microseconds.